A cross-border market model with limited transmission capacities: Introduction

-The mathematical analysis of the dynamics of a limit order market is a challenging task that has recently attracted many researchers in mathematical finance.
-One approach to study limit order books is based on an event-by-event description of the order flow as done in \cite{L03, CST10, CL13, KY18}.
-The derived stochastic systems typically yield realistic models as they preserve the discrete nature of the dynamics at high frequencies, but turn out to be computationally challenging.
-To overcome the drawbacks of these models, others deal with continuum approximations of the order book, describing its time-dependent density through a partial differential equation (cf. e.g.~\cite{CMP11, BCMW13}) or a stochastic partial differential equation (cf.~e.g.~ \cite{MTW16, ContMueller}).
+The mathematical analysis of the dynamics of a limit order market is a challenging task which has recently attracted many researchers in mathematical finance.
+One approach to study limit order books is based on an event-by-event description of the order flow as for example done in \cite{L03, CST10, CL13}.
+The resulting stochastic systems typically yield realistic models as they preserve the discrete nature of the dynamics, but turn out to be computationally challenging.
+To overcome this issue, others deal with continuum approximations of the order book, describing its time-dependent density through a stochastic partial differential equation, cf.~e.g.~\cite{MTW16, ContMueller}.
 Combining these two approaches, one can include suitable scaling constants in the microscopic order book dynamics and study its scaling behavior when the number of orders gets large while each of them is of negligible size.
 Scaling limits of the full order book dynamics (prices and volumes) are e.g.~studied in Horst and Paulsen \cite{HP17}, Horst and Kreher \cite{HorstKreherFluid, HorstKreherDiffusion}, Gao and Deng \cite{GD18}, and Kreher and Milbradt \cite{KM20}.
 These models can explain how the shape of the volume density function changes due to the incoming order flow.
 On the other hand, Cont and de Larrad \cite{CL21} study a reduced-form model of a limit order book, which assumes a constant spread and only describes the order flow at the top of the book, thereby providing closer insight into the price formation process.

-While the mathematical description of a single limit order book is already a complex task, real-world opportunities to trade the same asset at different venues simultaneously (so called cross-listed assets) require even more complex model structures.
+While the mathematical description of a single LOB is already a complex task, real-world opportunities to trade the same asset at different venues simultaneously (so called cross-listed assets) require even more complex models.
 A special example of this is the continuous trading mechanism of the integrated European intraday electricity market ``Single Intraday Coupling'' (SIDC), launched in 2018.
-The market mechanism is based on a shared order book and allows for cross-border transactions between market participants from different countries as long as transmission capacities are available.
+Its market mechanism is based on a shared order book and allows for cross-border transactions between market participants from different countries as long as transmission capacities are available.